calroth/watch-kit-pro/README.md

 - Is optimised for power efficiency to save battery energy
 - Is optimised for size, to download and install quickly: less than 1 MB!
 - Uses emoji 😍
-- Is free to download and own forever, with no in-app purchases or paid upgrades
+- Is free to download and own forever, with no ads, in-app purchases or paid upgrades
 - Is Free Software (GNU GPL 3.0), with source code available for your use

 For support, documentation and interesting information, visit https://watchkit.pro/